kjell/mcn-2020-git-haiku/index.md

-First white snow of fall
+For a lovely bowl
-in dusky night
+scatters in the night; Now see
-Stabs the darkness
+But he's beautiful!